bsc-pm/dlb/doc/user_guide/source/technical_requirements.rst

 ==========================
 Parallel regions in OpenMP
 ==========================
-OpenMP parallelism is based on a fork-join model, where threads are created, or at least assigned to a team, only when the running thread encounters a parallel construct.
+OpenMP (5.2 and below) parallelism is based on a fork-join model, where threads are created, or at least assigned to a team, only when the running thread encounters a parallel construct.

 This model limits DLB because it can only assign CPUs to a process just before a parallel construct.
 For this reason, an application with very few parallel constructs may take minimal advantage from DLB.

+This limitation may be overcome with the upcoming OpenMP 6.0 and its free-agent threads, where tasks may be assigned to threads that may be created later and are not part of a parallel region.